Punjab MPA Uzma Kardar expelled from PTI

 ISLAMABAD: The ruling Pakistan Tehreek-e-Insaf (PTI) Member of Punjab Assembly Uzma Kardar has been expelled from the basic membership of the party for violation of the party rules and “unbecoming conduct”.

+The notice says that the MPA’s formal letter was received, that she was heard very carefully, and the audio clips of her conversation provided to the party were considered, after which the decision was taken.

 Zulfiqar Abbas Bokhari, who is prime minister’s aide on overseas Pakistanis, had reacted through a tweet, “One can’t expect her to understand the calibre of First Lady but it is extremely shameful of Uzma Kardar to be talking behind her back.
 PM & First Lady’s respect comes foremost for all of us.
-Embarrassing behaviour from anyone, who claims to be associated with the party” is not acceptable.
+Embarrassing behaviour from anyone, who claims to be associated with the party.”

 Last month, Uzma Kardar was removed by Punjab Information Minister Fayyazul Hassan Chohan from the Media Strategy Committee and as a spokesperson for the provincial government.
 She had made her way to the provincial legislature on a reserved seat for women, following the 2018 General Elections.